AhmadAbuZeid1997/reading-notes/read-09.md

 # Formes
-* Formes used to make a space to get informanyion from visitors
+* Forms used to make a space to get information from visitors
-* Strcuture of the formes
+* Structure of the forms
   - &lt; form &gt; form tag and the attribute add below
     - action it's require for form include URL that will receive the information
     - method we have to method
       - get for short forms or when you are just retrieving data from the web server
-      - post allows users to upload a file, form is very long, contain sensitve data and adds information to, or deletes information from, a database
+      - post allows users to upload a file, form is very long, contain sensitive data and adds information to, or deletes information from, a database

 * Text input
   - &lt; input &gt; input tag and the attributes is
     - type type of input data
-      - text for lettars
+      - text for letters
       - password for hidden text as a stars
       - radio to pick on option from a group option
       - check box to pick option one or more from group option
       - file to upload files
-      - submit to make submit botton
+      - submit to make submit button
       - image to upload image
       - hidden to make hidden input
       - email for email input